codyzhang28-ops/BlueStamp-Engineering-Portfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/b1XDwiIc2_k?si=6sQTMjWyDeQyV9kK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after eveything you've learned at BSE
+I added modifications to my robot.
+One of the modifications was that there are now two LEDs one is green and one is red.
+The green one will turn on when the robot sees the ball, and the red one turns on when the robot is searching for the ball.
+The other modification that I have added is that now the robot will push the ball when it gets too close to the robot.
+My biggest challenge at BSE was getting my code to work.
+My robot wasn't tracking the ball and I had to find the problem by trial and error.
+My biggest triumph was finding out that it was the ultra sonic sensors that weren't working so I was able to fix that by changing the code so it doesn't require the ultra sonic sensors.
+I learned about how raspberry pis work, and how to wiring things with a breadboard and a raspberry pi.
+It also allowed me to work with python code, and a red mask so my robot can detect the ball and go to it.
+I hope to learn more about wiring and programming so that I can work on more complicated projects by myself in the future.

 # Second Milestone